golangee/dyml-vscode/README.md

-# dyml-support
+# dyml-vscode

-A VS code extension to add support for [DYML](https://github.com/golangee/dyml)).
+A VS code extension to add support for [DYML](https://github.com/golangee/dyml).
 It will feature syntax highlighting and syntax checking.

 Currently WIP.

 ## Development
 You need [VS Code](https://code.visualstudio.com/) to try this extension.
-Open this project in it and select `Run > Start Debugging` or press `F5`.
+Run `npm install`, then open this project in vscode and select `Run > Start Debugging` or press `F5`.
 You need to have a go compiler and npm installed.

 It might be useful to see the extensions output, which you can show by opening `View > Output` and selecting it in the dropdown on the right. `DYML Language Server` and `Log (Extension Host)` might be of interest here.